Ada-Developers-Academy/core-unit-1/iterating-over-data/iterating-over-dictionaries.md

 This syntax only names `my_key`, which will be each key, and does not require us to call `.items()` on our dictionary.

 We can see in this example, our code does not raise a `ValueError` when we use this syntax!

-Of course, we can access the keys and values.
+Of course, even if we only have the key, we can access the value using dictionary syntax.

 ```python
 menu = {